NathanNoye/Obsidian-Vault/Bibles/CSB/43 - John/John 11.md

 **I'm glad for you that I wasn't there so that you may believe.
 But let's go to him."**

 ###### 16
-Then Thomas (called "Twin") said to his fellow disciples, "Let's go too so that we may die with him."The Resurrection and the Life
+Then Thomas (called "Twin") said to his fellow disciples, "Let's go too so that we may die with him."

+### The Resurrection and the Life

 ###### 17
 When Jesus arrived, he found that Lazarus had already been in the tomb four days.